-Tools for marketing in the digital era
+Tools for digital marketing

-Research of 168 large companies’ sales-methods by Accenture Institute for High Performance shows that 76% are targeting higher sales growth with machine learning.
+Research of 168 large companies’ sales methods by Accenture Institute for High Performance shows that 76% are targeting higher sales growth with machine learning.
 In the meaning that AI software is continually learning from big data and serves the human sales force in real-time with improved business intelligence to increase sales and improve marketing.
-The authors of the report, H. James Wilson, Narendra Mulani, and Allan Alter, identify three dimensions where AI helps the sales-processes.
+The authors of the report, H. James Wilson, Narendra Mulani, and Allan Alter, identify three dimensions where AI helps the sales processes.
 It brings clarity to data.
 Secondly, it improves prospects of data-driven experimentation, and thirdly it automates administrative tasks which bring more time to sell for the human sales force.

-More tools for marketing in the digital era
+More tools for digital marketing

 The media company CBS in collaboration with Nielsen has developed a new method based on neuroscience to measure the performance of commercials.
 When adding all the neuroscience results together researchers could explain 77% of an ad’s strength.
-60 video ads for the consumer-market were evaluated for the first study.
+60 video ads for the consumer market were evaluated for the first study.

 “We believe this is the holy grail for marketers: confidence in knowing creative’s potential impact on the bottom line before it ever enters the market,”